sous-chefs/yum/TESTING.md

 Integration Testing
 -------------------
-Integration testing is performed by test-kitchen.
+Integration testing is performed by Test Kitchen.
 Test Kitchen will use either the Vagrant driver or various cloud drivers to instantiate machines and apply cookbooks.
 After a successful converge, tests are uploaded and ran out of band of Chef.
 Tests should be designed to